Medication Summary

 Class Summary

-Used to manage severe muscle spasms and provide analgesia and mild sedation.
-Anticonvulsants are probably the best medications in terms of efficacy and long-term safety when BTX and/or surgery are not an option.
+Anticonvulsants are used to manage severe muscle spasms and provide analgesia and mild sedation.
+Anticonvulsants are probably the best medications in terms of efficacy and long-term safety when botulinum toxin and surgery are not options.

-Effective in treatment of HFS and complex partial seizures; appears to act by reducing polysynaptic responses and blocking posttetanic potentiation; once a response is attained, attempt to reduce dose to the minimum effective level or discontinue at least once every 3 mo; in patients who cannot tolerate carbamazepine, consider oxcarbazepine (dosage not yet established).
+Carbamazepine (Tegretol) is effective in the treatment of hemifacial spasm and complex partial seizures.
+It appears to act by reducing polysynaptic responses and blocking posttetanic potentiation.
+Once a response is attained, attempt to reduce the dose to the minimum effective level or discontinue the drug at least once every 3 months.
+In patients who cannot tolerate carbamazepine, consider oxcarbazepine (dosage not yet established).

-Effective in partial complex epilepsy, Oxcarbazepine shows promise in HFS.
+Oxcarbazepine (Trileptal) is effective in partial complex epilepsy.
+It shows promise in hemifacial spasm.
 Oxcarbazepine may be considered when first-line agents (eg, botulinum toxin, carbamazepine) have failed or are contraindicated.